venth/aws-adfs/README.md

                                       AWS_DEFAULT_REGION environmental variables
                                       instead of saving them to the aws configuration file.
+      --print-console-signin-url      Output a URL that lets users who sign in to your organization's network securely access
+                                      the AWS Management Console.
+      --console-role-arn TEXT         Role to assume for use in conjunction with --print-console-signin-url
+      --console-external-id TEXT      External ID to pass in assume role for use in conjunction with --print-console-signin-
+                                      url
       --role-arn TEXT                 Predefined role arn to selects, e.g. aws- adfs login --role-arn arn:aws:iam::123456789
                                       012:role/YourSpecialRole